Updated October 2017

 If you're in social mood, Bigfoot is probably your best bet but don't miss the live music in ViaVia every Friday night.

-museum of myths and legends
+Spend an hour or so in the museum of myths and legends

 We really enjoyed hearing some balls-out-on-the-table crazy stories at this curious museum.
 Set in a former prison - notorious for political prisoners and torture - the building lay abandoned from 1979.
 In the past few years, it has been rehabilitated into hosting juxtaposing exhibits of not only what occurred within these walls during its time as a gaol, but also focusing on Nicaraguan fairytales, myths and legends.